 7. If a Member accrues three (3) unexcused absences, the Member in question shall be subject to review or, with the concurrence of two-thirds (2/3) of the Legislative Assembly, removal from office.

 8. This rule shall not apply after 5:00PM.

-Rule IX: Constituency Activities and SGA Activities Log
+Rule IX: Constituency Activities

-1. Members shall allocate the equivalent of at least one (1) hour per week (i.e., at least 15 hours per semester) to be their constituency activities hour during which members shall be encouraged to participate in campus activities in several broad domains.
+- Members shall allocate the equivalent of at least one (1) hour per week (i.e., at least 15 hours per semester) to be their constituency activities hour during which members shall be encouraged to participate in campus activities in several broad domains.

-4. Members shall make reasonable effort to affiliate themselves with the Student Government Association, either by verbally identifying themselves (when appropriate) as such or wearing SGA paraphernalia.
+- Members shall make reasonable effort to affiliate themselves with the Student Government Association, either by verbally identifying themselves (when appropriate) as such or wearing SGA paraphernalia.

-Rule X: Precedence of Rules
+Rule X: Precedence of Rule

-1. For all issues not covered by these Rules, Robert’s Rules of Order Newly Revised shall be the authority.
+- For all issues not covered by these Rules, Robert’s Rules of Order Newly Revised shall be the authority.

-2. Should a conflict arise between these Rules and Robert’s Rules of Order, the Parliamentarian shall rule in the best interest of the body.
+- Should a conflict arise between these Rules and Robert’s Rules of Order, the Parliamentarian shall rule in the best interest of the body.